walkingriver/a4b/book-text/01-intro-to-typescript.md

 }
 ```

 Notice the angle brackets containing a single `T` in the interface definition.
 This declares the interface as being a generic, with `T` representing the compile-time type.
 Using the `T` is a common convention, but it can be any unused identifier.
 The function `pop()` returns a single object of that type; `push()` accepts an item parameter of the same type.
 The `length()` function returns a single number.

 Below you can see the creation of two variables of type `Stack`, each passing a different type.
 As you may guess, you cannot pass a parameter of the wrong type to any of its functions.

 ```typescript
 let numbers: Stack<number>;
 let names: Stack<string>;
 names.push("Mike"); // OK
 names.push(5); // Error
 ```

-# Arrow Functions
+## Arrow Functions in TypeScript

 TypeScript supports arrow functions, which can be used in place of the anonymous functions you may be used to.
 In the examples shown here, we are calling the window's `setTimeout` function to delay for five seconds, and then show an alert.